lmondada/dphil-thesis/content/02_quantum/02_basics.md

 one fundamental difference with classical systems.
-Classical bit values (the famous `0`s and `1`s of our computers) are typically encoded using two voltages; another way of saying this is that bit values, and hence data, correspond to electrical currents on the chip.
+Classical bit values (the famous `0`s and `1`s of our computers) are typically encoded using two voltages; another way of saying this is that bit values, and hence data, correspond to electrical currents on a chip.
 Gates, i.e. the lowest level of operations that can be applied to bits, then correspond to barriers that either let the electrical current flow through, or block it.
-Generalising slightly, we can hence picture a classical gate as a box with `n` input wires going into the box and `m` output wires leaving it.
+Generalising slightly, we can hence picture a classical gate as a black box with `n` input wires going into the box and `m` output wires leaving it.
 For any combination of on and off voltages on the input wires, the box will turn on some of the output wires.
 The important points to take away